 The BABCP website (www.babcp.com) allows you to search their database of accredited therapists; simply click the ‘find a therapist’ link, which will then take you to www.cbtregisteruk.com.
-From there, you simply select obsessive compulsive disorder in the ‘choose a condition’ field, and enter your postcode or town details.
 It is important to remember that even with BABCP accredited therapists you must still probe them, perhaps with the questions we suggested above, to check that they are a therapist with the required knowledge and expertise to treat you.

 Other Claims of Special OCD treatment Methods

 Occasionally you may also come across websites for individual therapists or private OCD clinics/centres that claim to provide a specialist treatment service that they may have developed differently from traditional Cognitive Behavioural Therapy.
 It is worth remembering that the treatment of choice for OCD is Cognitive Behavioural Therapy, the only psychological treatment shown to be effective, and therefore the only talking treatment recommended by the National Institute for Health and Clinical Excellence (NICE).

 It is also important not to allow yourself to be persuaded by these websites, many of which look highly professional and glossy with lots of testimonials from recovered sufferers - they are selling a service and therefore will not be providing independent reviews!